-Cocurricular activities are an essential part of a child's success in achieving their best.
+Cocurricular activities are an essential part of a child's success in achieving their best

-Our Cocurricular Program
+Our Cocurricular and Clubs Program

 Chess Club operates on Wednesday morning before school begins.
 Students in Prep to Year 2 meet as a junior section and students from Years 3 - 6 form the senior section.
-The students are supported each week by coaches from Chess Ideas (Australia) and participate in Interschool chess competitions throughout the year.
+The students are supported each week by coaches from Chess Ideas and participate in Interschool chess competitions throughout the year.

 Knitting Club is held in Term 3.
 Students have a great time each Wednesday lunchtime, learning knitting skills from grandparents, parents and staff in the Library.